Why do Machine Learning Notebooks Crash? An Empirical Study on Public Python Jupyter Notebooks: Experimental setup

 \subsection{Data filtering}

 We filter the notebooks to identify valid ML notebooks and meaningful crashes, ensuring data relevance and quality.

-\paragraph*{\textit{Python notebooks}} This study focuses on notebooks that use Python.
-To identify the programming language of each notebook, we use the \textit{Guesslang} library\footnote{\url{https://github.com/yoeo/guesslang}} used in previous works~\cite{zhang2021study,gong2024cosqa} for similar filtering steps.
+\paragraph*{\textit{Python notebooks}} This study focuses on Python notebooks.
+To identify the programming language of each notebook, we use the \textit{Guesslang} library~\cite{guesslang2024} used in previous works~\cite{zhang2021study,gong2024cosqa} for similar filtering steps.
 The top three most commonly used languages in GitHub notebooks are Python (95.35\%), Julia (1.22\%), and R (0.92\%).
 We then filter out non-Python notebooks, leaving a total of 1,020,540 Python GitHub notebooks.
 All Kaggle notebooks are written in Python.

 \paragraph*{\textit{Notebooks that contain crashes}} We aim to study notebook crashes.
 Hence, we parse and filter all notebooks to retain only those that contain crashes in their cell outputs.
-Specifically, we filter notebooks containing at least one cell such that 1) its \texttt{cell\_type} is \texttt{code}, 2) it comes with \texttt{output} whose \texttt{output\_type} is \texttt{error}.
+Specifically, we filter notebooks containing at least one cell such that 1) its \texttt{cell\_type} is \texttt{code}, 2) its \texttt{output\_type} is \texttt{error}.
 After applying this filter, we observe that 10.67\% of the collected GitHub notebooks and only 2.61\% of Kaggle notebooks contain crashes.
 This disparity may stem from Kaggle’s role as a platform that encourages developers to share complete, correct, and well-documented notebooks, allowing others to learn from real-world data science challenges and solutions.
 In total, there are 108,925 GitHub and 4,349 Kaggle notebooks containing 172,638 and 6,745 crashes (\ie~error outputs) respectively.

-\paragraph*{\textit{Valid notebooks}} We exclude notebooks with syntactically incorrect code because such errors prevent the code from running at all, making them irrelevant to the actual crashes developers often face.
-We focus on crashes that occur during code execution, which reveal deeper issues affecting program quality.
+\paragraph*{\textit{Valid notebooks}} As our study targets runtime crashes during execution, we exclude notebooks with syntactically incorrect code.
+Syntax errors prevent execution, making the notebook non-reproducible and unreliable (garbage-in, garbage-out).
+Furthermore, we investigate notebook-specific issues, such as previous cell errors, focusing on previous cells that execute incorrectly rather than contain syntactically invalid code.
+Including crashes caused by invalid code would highlight problems that can be resolved using basic static analysis tools, thus yielding no insights into the unique challenges faced during ML notebook development.
+Additionally, notebooks with persistent syntax errors are typically of lower quality, often containing incomplete work, and may not reflect typical ML development workflows.
 To check for syntactic validity, we use Python 3 Abstract Syntax Tree (AST) module, which parses code according to Python 3 grammar.
 Since Python 3 is the current standard, this approach also filters outdated notebooks, aligning with modern ML workflows.